 - Full STEAM Ahead!
 Exciting STEAM Events Happening Around Campus

-On December 4th, 2016, SJSC will break ground on building a STEAM wing as part of the upcoming Chapel Building project.
+On April 3, 2017, SJSC broke ground on building a STEAM Student Creation Center wing as part of the upcoming Chapel Building project.
 We are excited for the new building and all the innovative learning opportunities that will take place inside and around it.
 The spaces inside and outside are flexible, so students will be able to move throughout the building, and even to the outside of the building, to explore the environment and experience the different spaces.
-The STEAM Wing will offer a place for student creativity to flourish and learning to take place at its prime and at various stages.
+The STEAM wing will offer a place for student creativity to flourish and learning to take place at its prime and at various stages.
 The spaces will be identified by driving words, which will be embedded into flexible classroom practices: Think Tank, Discuss, Research, Production, Perform, & Build.

 The STEAM Wing will allow a natural workplace for students to tap and unleash their creative and innovative spirit and potential.
 This will be a place where students design, research, produce, think and perform in the areas of science, technology engineering, the arts and math.
 The new STEAM Wing will be a place for every child who walks in, to discover, ignite, and build upon their passion!